-- (e)(f) The Customer and Site Details Notification Procedures have been changed in the following areas. - (i) Site access and hazard processes have been extended to allow greater sharing between the multiple parties that have an interest in the data. - (ii) Life Support Request, Life Support Notification and Life Support Reconciliation - (f)(g) The One Way Notification procedures have been expanded to cater for the exchange of additional information between participants in the following way: - (i) The One Way Notification protocol has been expanded to support both CSV and XML payloads. - (ii) Three new processes have been developed to provide a communication tool to help participants meet their obligations under the Rules relating to planned interruptions, informing Retailers of meter faults and failures, and advising DNSP's that MP's have completed some work at a site.
+- (e) (f) With the introduction of Remote Re-energisation and De-energisation there are now two service providers (DNSP and MPB) who may undertake a de-energisation or Re-energisation, except in Victoria.
+The obligation to use Notified Party transactions has therefore been made mandatory for Reenergisation and De-energisation Service Orders, so that both parties receive the requests and the party with a De-energisation Service Order can attempt to manage that Service Order under coincident processes with a goal of minimising the risk of the customer being left off supply. - (f)(g) The Customer and Site Details Notification Procedures have been changed in the following areas. - (i) Site access and hazard processes have been extended to allow greater sharing between the multiple parties that have an interest in the data. - (ii) Life Support Request, Life Support Notification and Life Support Reconciliation - (g)(h) The One Way Notification procedures have been expanded to cater for the exchange of additional information between participants in the following way: - (i) The One Way Notification protocol has been expanded to support both CSV and XML payloads. - (ii) Three new processes have been developed to provide a communication tool to help participants meet their obligations under the Rules relating to planned interruptions, informing Retailers of meter faults and failures, and advising DNSP's that MP's have completed some work at a site.
 A fourth transaction was created for participants to use for Notified Parties.
 These are: - (A) The Planned Interruption Notification has been included to provide a communication tool to allow a participant to meet their obligations under the NERR to inform parties of a planned outage. - (B) The Meter Fault and Issue Notification has been included to support the obligation under the Rules for the MP/MC/DNSP to inform the Retailer about meter installation malfunctions.
-Could also be used by the MP to advise their Retailer of when they could schedule work to allow for the Retailer to meet their obligations of advising customers if a planned outage is required. - (C) The Notice of Metering Works has been included to facilitate the effective exchange of information after a meter installation has changed.
-This facility has been requested by Industry participants for some time but had been deferred for later consideration under Power of Choice.
+Could also be used by the MP to advise their Retailer of when they could schedule work to allow for the Retailer to meet their obligations of advising customers if a planned outage is required.

-- (D) A Notified Party Transaction Data Notification has been designed to support the new Notified Party Model.
-Participants using the functionality of the e-hub to deliver Notifications or to deliver these messages themselves. - (g)(h) The Meter Data Process has been changed to include new remote services that are required to support features under the Minimum Services Specification for meters enabled with remote access capabilities.
+- (C) The Notice of Metering Works has been included to facilitate the effective exchange of information after a meter installation has changed.
+This facility has been requested by Industry participants for some time but had been deferred for later consideration under Power of Choice. - (D) A Notified Party Transaction Data Notification has been designed to support the new Notified Party Model.
+Participants using the functionality of the e-hub to deliver Notifications or to deliver these messages themselves. - (h)(i) The Meter Data Process has been changed to include new remote services that are required to support features under the Minimum Services Specification for meters enabled with remote access capabilities.
 There have also been some minor changes to the Verify Meter Data process which has been included as a result of Industry requests that had previously been deferred for later consideration during Power of Choice.